 Graduate Record Examination

-If you are applying for Fall 2022, GRE scores are optional for all applicants.
-If you choose to submit scores, there is no minimum score requirement.
+If you are applying for Fall 2023, GRE scores are required for all applicants.
+There is no minimum score requirement.

 English Language Proficiency Tests